worldpeaceenginelabs/METAVERSE-SEED/README.md

 ### A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
 Scales automatically with its user devices.
 You are the server farm.<br><br>

 ### Imagine building Google Maps/Earth ourselves and adding all the services that we wish, free from the grip of any profit-oriented entity.
 Bye bye monopolies, highly influential lone wolves, guerrillas, governmental and political cults.
-### Imagine decentralized payments without middleman.
-Bye bye banks.
+### Imagine decentralized payments without intermediaries.
+Goodbye banks.
-### Imagine crowd engineering and petitioning combined with crowdfunding.
-Imagine decentralized allocation of homes, schools, jobs, medical services, transport, food, goods and services.
-Bye bye governments, corporations, employers and landlords...
+### Imagine combining crowd engineering and petitioning with crowdfunding.
+Envision decentralized allocation of homes, schools, jobs, medical services, transport, food, goods, and services.
+Goodbye governments, corporations, employers, and landlords.
+### And don't forget ChatGPT, evolving rapidly to become your all-day digital assistant with coming access to your display and the Cloud Atlas API.
 <br>

 # Running prototype